pkong97/playing-with-data/README.md

 # playing-with-data

-A collection of mini data science projects where I pull datasets and hone my exploratory data analysis, data cleaning, and machine learning skills.
+A collection of mini data science projects to hone my exploratory data analysis, data cleaning, and machine learning skills.